 You can read our San Diego Writers Ink Annual Report 2011 and 2012 for more detailed information.

-Programs Director: Kristen Fogle
+Executive Director: Kristen Fogle

-Media, Marketing and Communications Coordinator: Kim Keeline
+Membership and Communications Director: Kim Keeline

 Bookkeeper: Linda Lyons

-Publications Associate: Anthony Bonds
+Publications Associate (Vol. 7): Anthony Bonds

 Our Board Officers: